Tallwave/guidelines/docs/Code.md

  * Check edge cases.
  * Add feedback when you are done.

-In text the subtleties of language can be missed, especially in the terse dialogs of review comments.
-Neither developer should assume ill intent during code reviews.
-The goal should always be to ship quality code, not grind axes.
+In text the subtleties of spoken language can be misinterpreted, especially if the messages are terse.
+Let's be careful about what we say when talking about code because it is easy to fall into a trap and take critical feedback personally.

+As a reviewer:

+ * Address issues without using possessive language.
+"This code needs work" rather than "Your code needs work".
+ * Point to previously agreed guidelines.
+"We agreed to avoid X"
+ * If a requested change will take a long time to implement consider moving it to a separate refactor ticket.
+ * Be direct and to the point.
+Reviews are valuable, but so is time to respond and correct.
+ * Assume good intent.

+As a reviewee:

+ * Do not take criticism personally.
+You are not your code :)
+ * Assume good intent.
+ * Be open to improvement/suggestion.
+ * Defend your position with proof if you feel it necessary.

+Everyone:

+ * We like emoji.
+And GIFs.
+ * Tread lightly with sarcasm and humor.
+It is very easy to misinterpret those.
+ * Be timely.

+Above all, remember that the goal should always be to ship quality code.

 It should be noted that in a codebase where things like PCI or HIPAA compliance are necessary, additional requirements must be met, but that can be discussed elsewhere.